DoTheEvo/ANGRYsearch/README.md

 * now download the latest release of ANGRYsearch, unpack it, go in to the containing directory
 * **if you just want to test it, you can run it right away**
-  * `python angrysearch.py` or
+  * `python angrysearch.py` or `python3 angrysearch.py`
-  * `python3 angrysearch.py`
-* just remember to remove the database that gets created in /var/lib/angrysearch/ once you are done
+* remember to remove the database that gets created in /var/lib/angrysearch/ once you are done testing

 * for normal installation on your system for every day use we need to place the files where they belong
 * we will be using `install` command because in a single line it can copy, create directories and set permissions